Home

 Natural flea control products are generally the safest to choose to keep your cat safe from the toxic effects of organochlorines and other dangerous chemicals.

-Natural flea control methods are often best in preventing flea problems.
 If you find you must use additional methods, flea products containing "insect growth regulators" or "IGRs" are the next safest method to control fleas.

 Top of page

-From organochlorines to My Healthy Cat home
+From Organochlorines to My Healthy Cat home